tylim88/FireSword/README.md

 ## Note

-1. Remove all incorrect enumerable keys, which mean it works for array too.
+1. Remove all incorrect enumerable keys(members where key or value type is incorrect), which mean it works for array too.
 2. Filters recursively, nothing can escape, it is a black hole.
-3. Does not throw on missing members, the job is to filter.
-In case you need to throw(validate), see the next point.
+3. Does not throw on missing members, the job is to filter, not validating.
+In case you need to throw(validate), see point 4.
-4. To validate, call `schema.parse(data)` or `schema.safeParse(data)` depend on your use case.
-Please read the Zod [documentation](https://github.com/colinhacks/zod) for more parsing options.
+4. To validate, simply call `yourSchema.parse(data)` or `yourSchema.safeParse(data)` depend on your use case.
+Keep in mind all members is required by default, you can set all members or certain members to partial, please read the Zod [documentation](https://github.com/colinhacks/zod) for more parsing options.
 5. Both Firestore and RTDB filters support native Zod types: `z.literal`, `z.string`, `z.number`, `z.null`, `z.boolean`, `z.array`, `z.union`, `z.object`.

-## Limitation
+## Limitations For Both RTDB and Firestore Filters

-1. do not union object type with any other type: `z.union([z.object({}), z.someOtherType])`
+1. Do not union object type with any other type: `z.union([z.object({}), z.someOtherType])`
-2. do not union array type with any other type: `z.union([z.array(...), z.someOtherType])`
+2. Do not union array type with any other type: `z.union([z.array(...), z.someOtherType])`
 3. Top level data type must be an object type.

 ## Firestore Quick Start